safepic/tsmap-extract/README.md

 ## Security

-- Output files always remain inside the output directory
+- Files cannot escape the target output directory (anti-traversal).
-- Safe resolution of all relative paths
-- Sanitization of file names
-- No network access
-- No execution of extracted content
+- Leading `..` in sourcemap paths are handled by an internal anchor, but resulting files remain inside `-out`.
-- Empty or missing sources are ignored
+- Empty `sourcesContent` entries are ignored when computing anchor depth (avoids deep unused anchors).
+- No network access is performed by `extract` (local only).
+- `crawl` performs network requests; respect target site rules and legal constraints when pentesting.

 ------------------------------------------------------------

+## Recommendations for pentesters

+- Use `--proxy` + `--insecure` with Burp or ZAP to inspect HTTP/HTTPS traffic.
+- If possible, import the Burp CA to avoid using `--insecure`.
+- Use `--save-js` and `--save-map` to keep original artifacts for later analysis.
+- Use `--concurrency` to tune speed vs. politeness depending on the target.

 ## Cross compilation (optional)